Davide-Ceriola/Neural-Networks/README.md

-# This is a re-implementation for a NN project
+# This is a re-implementation of Light-SERNet for a NN project
-# Light-SERNet

 This is the Tensorflow 2.x implementation of our paper ["Light-SERNet: A lightweight fully convolutional neural network for speech emotion recognition"](https://arxiv.org/abs/2110.03435), accepted in ICASSP 2022.